zacktm/zacktm/README.md

-🔭 I’m currently working on TenGate 10g8 Agency
+🔭 I’m currently working at TenGate 10g8 Agency

 🌱 I’m currently learning everything

 👯 I’m looking to collaborate on pending ideas and Crypto Projects

-👨‍💻 All of my projects are available at https://github.com/zacktm
+👨‍💻 All of my projects are available || ✨hidden✨:D at https://github.com/zacktm

 📫 How to reach me zack@10g8.com